 2. Keep hitting the guy that looks like Travis Touchdown.

 Karma Houdini: Didn't get the secret ending?
 President Boss not only gets absolutely no punishment, but is allowed to recuperate and attack again.
 This is subverted if you DO get the secret ending, in which he is apprehended, his plans totally in tatters.

-Musical Nod: The riff that Dad plays when he has the electric guitar is part of Mecha-Death's theme, which plays in full when you finally fight him
+Musical Nod: The riff that Dad plays when he has the electric guitar uses the same chord progression as Mecha-Death's theme, which plays in full when you finally fight him

 One-Hit Kill: Mecha Death will kill you immediately, disregarding invulnerability effects, if you lose a clash with him.

 Final Weapon's giant mouth laser is a one hit kill on Hard, unless you're invulnerable.
 Also, getting punted into the air by an eye laser and hitting a lightning bolt along the way is certain death.

 Outside-the-Box Tactic: The normal method of beating Final Weapon and Final Weapon X is to toss bombs into its open mouth and steer it's missiles towards itself.
 However, if you get high enough, you can attack the cockpit and damage Prez Boss directly.
 It's usually too hard to be worth it, but if you wail on him hard enough in the Battleground as he's fleeing, his health will be low enough in the final battle for either you, Rajinmaru or Ootkee to finish him off quickly.